California destructive wildfires – WMO, WHO 10 January 2025

 Although wildfires are part of the natural ecosystem in the US west coast as elsewhere, their intensity and frequency have been increasing at an alarming rate in recent decades.
 WMO said that climate change has exacerbated such disasters, making rainfall heavier in tropical areas and increasing heatwaves.

 Destructive wildfires require the alignment of several factors, including temperature, humidity and the lack of moisture in trees, shrubs, grass and forest undergrowth.
 All these factors have strong direct or indirect ties to climate variability and climate change, explained Ms. Nullis.
-“Climate change, including increased heat, extended drought and a thirsty atmosphere have been a key driver in increasing the heat and extent of wildfires in the western United States during the last two decades,” she added, citing data from the US National Oceanic and Atmospheric Administration (NOAA).
+“Climate change, including increased heat, extended drought and a thirsty atmosphere have been a key driver in increasing the heat and extent of wildfires in the western United States during the last two decades,” she added, referring to the US National Oceanic and Atmospheric Administration (NOAA) findings.

 Evacuation orders and warnings